 Use this checklist to find savings before filing your tax returns.
 These deductions have been allowed by the IRS and upheld in court.
+Although most changes under the new federal tax law take effect with the 2018 tax year, some deductions for the 2017 tax year, including medical deductions and deductions on interest payments for certain mortgages, have changed.

 - Alcoholism and drug/nicotine addiction treatment programs.